-By consolidating all employee-related information into one platform, Generac achieved a time-saving performance management process that not only allows agile setting and shifting goals in times of constant change.
-Their holistic approach also involves ongoing feedback techniques that provide useful data to other talent management initiatives within the organization.
+By consolidating all employee-related information into one platform, Generac achieved a time-saving performance management process that allows agile setting and shifting goals in times of constant change.
+Their holistic approach also involves ongoing feedback techniques that provide valuable data to other talent management initiatives within the organization.

 Pontoon’s Shift to Agile Performance Management

 A leading global workforce solutions provider, Pontoon addresses the talent needs of top worldwide partners.
 But, besides providing solutions as a service, they also take care of their workforce and seek different ways to improve their talent management initiatives to improve engagement.

 As they evaluated their internal performance management processes, the Pontoon team realized they needed change.
 With one of their top priorities set to enhance transparency and trust in their strategy, they also chose Avature Performance Management to:

 - Give autonomy to their employees with an agile, goal-driven approach.